All Episodes

 Let me play that.

-That I that caught my attention as well.
+That caught my attention as well.

-MAGA does not belong to President Trump MAGA, although he coined the word MAGA is actually it belongs to the people.
+MAGA, although he coined the word MAGA, is actually, it belongs to the people.

 It was President Trump who shifted and aligned with our values.

-Uh I'm not exactly sure what she's saying because he ran on that MAGA platform and created it.
+I'm not exactly sure what she's saying because he ran on that MAGA platform and created it.

 Exactly.

-But again, this is we're not talking about comments from years ago.
+But again, this is, we're not talking about comments from years ago.

-Less than two weeks ago at a at a debate that uh that everyone was able to watch in nation nationally, but also uh everyone that did watch in Pennsylvania, she's had this.
+But less than two weeks ago, at a debate that everyone was able to watch nation nationally, but also everyone that did watch it in Pennsylvania, she said that she was looking around thinking, why would she attack the fact that he was his legacy of coalescing MAGA together?

-But you know, it goes on from there.
+But it goes on from there.

-She did there there's so much about her every hour we discover something new.
+Every hour we discover something new.

-And it goes beyond, for example, if you're a law and order Republican, which you know I think we all should be in the primary, especially, while violent protesters are burning down our cities, she was expressing a desire to join Black Lives Matter in Minneapolis.
+And it goes beyond, for example, if you're a law and order Republican, which I think we all should be in the primary, especially, while violent protesters are burning down our cities, she was expressing a desire to join Black Lives Matter in Minneapolis.

-You know, while the founding thought, yes.
+The founding thought, yes.

-So you you watch them all, you know, she nuances it.
+So you watch them all.

 There's elements of it that you can sort of nod your head with, but it's a very aggressive approach.